Augmenta-tech/Augmenta-Max4L-spatializer-plugin/README.md

 - midi note trig velocity and duration option
 - mapping values % min and max option
 - mute option

+## Processing visualizer

+If you want to project on the floor the areas and data, you can do it via Syphon/Spout

+The M4L sends coordinates through osc to port 9000

+The processing code here draws the disks and point to reproduce the interface from the M4L plugin.

 ## Credits